pmus-lab/pug2025-workshop/book/introduction.md

 Welcome to the *Multiverse Analysis for Neuroimaging* pre-conference workshop at PuG 2025!

-This website contains all the workshop materials to ensure you will be able to get back to them whenever necessary.
-Further, this book aims to be a standalone resource for whomever will stumble across it :)
+This website contains all materials covered over the next two days, allowing you to revisit them at your convenience.
+We also hope this book serves as a useful resource for any reader who encounters it beyond the workshop.

+The workshop is led by [Micha Burkhardt](https://uol.de/psychologie/statistik/micha-burkhardt), [Dr. Cassie Short](https://uol.de/psychologie/statistik/cassie-short), and [Dr. Daniel Kristanto](https://uol.de/psychologie/statistik/daniel-kristanto).
+If you have any questions in the future, please feel free to contact us via email.

 ## Schedule